 Under conditions of poor immune function or trauma, previously quiescent TB foci may destabilize, releasing viable bacilli into the bloodstream.
 Unchecked, this leads to a sustained, active systemic infection with small metastatic lesions throughout the body.
 Although not immediately evident on chest x-ray, eventually the films will show multitudes of small nodules spread throughout both lungs, having the appearance of millet seeds.
 Prominent symptoms include chronic fever, night sweats, weakness, malaise, weight loss, and dyspnea.
 Bone marrow and liver biopsies are often taken to complete the diagnosis.

 Some form of antituberculous chemotherapy has been in existence since the 1940s.
 With appropriate antibiotic treatment, TB can be cured in most people.
 Six drugs are rated as first-line because they are frequently effective and have low toxicity for most patients with TB.
 A successful treatment outcome depends greatly on patient compliance with the prescribed combination of drugs (Table 3 and Table 4).
-When patients do not take the medications as prescribed, resistance develops and the bacterial isolate evolves into MDR-TB.
+Patient noncompliance with the prescribed regimen may lead to failed resolution, early relapse, and the emergence of resistant strains (MDR-TB).
 Successful treatment of MDR-TB is difficult and involves the use of less effective, potentially more toxic medications that must be administered for as long as two years.
-Even more severe is XDR-TB, which is caused by an organism that resists even the second-line agents [5,9].
+Even more severe is XDR-TB, which is caused by a strain that resists even the second-line agents [5,9].
 The effort continues to discover new antituberculous agents that are inexpensive and well tolerated.
-This is especially important given the increasing prevalence of multi-drug resistant organisms worldwide [2,4].
+This is especially important given the increasing prevalence of multi-drug resistant strains worldwide [2,4].

 TREATMENT OF DRUG-SUSCEPTIBLE TUBERCULOSIS IN ADULTS